 - Avoid close contact with anyone with cold or flu-like symptoms.

-Should I keep my child home if they have travelled overseas?
+Should I stay home if I have travelled overseas?

 Yes.
-If your child has travelled overseas they should stay isolated at home for 14 days after they return.
-If they develop flu-like symptoms, you should call your doctor to arrange testing or go directly to a COVID-19 clinic or emergency department.
+If you have recently travelled overseas you should stay isolated at home for 14 days after you return.
+If you develop flu-like symptoms, you should call your doctor to arrange testing or go directly to a COVID-19 clinic or emergency department.

 Yes.
-If your child develops any flu-like symptoms or other illnesses, keep them home until they are well.
-This will ensure that they do not spread infections to children in their early childhood education and care service.
+If you develop any flu-like symptoms or other illnesses, stay home until you are well.
+This will ensure that you do not spread infections to children and staff in your early childhood education and care service.
 Notify the service and see your doctor.

 How can I reduce the impact of influenza this winter?

-Ensure you and your family receive the 2020 seasonal influenza vaccine to protect against influenza and help reduce the severity and spread of influenza this winter.
-All children aged from 6 months to under 5 years are eligible for free influenza vaccine.
-Contact your GP to arrange an appointment.
+Ensure you receive the 2020 seasonal influenza vaccine to protect yourself against influenza and help reduce the severity and spread of influenza this winter.

 COVID-19 - Frequently asked questions